Lacking Clarity & Creativity? Schedule Some “Unscheduled” Time

 Leading business, economic, and cognitive psychology experts agree.
 Consider Nobel Prize winner Daniel Kahneman’s groundbreaking book Thinking, Fast and Slow (2011); Gino Wickman’s concept of the “Clarity Break” in his book Traction (Reprint ed.
 2012); Manoush Zomorodi’s TED talk entitled “How Boredom Can Lead to Your Most Brilliant Ideas” (April 2017); and Martin Reeves, Roselinde Torres, and Fabien Hassan’s article in the Harvard Business Review entitled “How to Regain the Lost Art of Reflection” (Sept.
 2017).

 Many companies – Level 2 Legal included – use the final calendar quarter of the year to conduct business planning for the upcoming year.
 As part of that process, one of my “new business year resolutions” will be implementing my own “Schultz Hour.”
-Following Mr. Reeves, et al.’s advice, I plan to fill my list for the hour not with yet more tactical issues to be dispatched, but instead with strategic questions such as “what would I do in the new business year if there were no legacy constraints on my actions”; “what do I not know about the eDiscovery industry”; and “what imprint do I wish to create as a leader on employees and other stakeholders”?
+Following Martin, et al.’s advice, I plan to fill my list for the hour not with yet more tactical issues to be dispatched, but instead with strategic questions such as “what would I do in the new business year if there were no legacy constraints on my actions”; “what do I not know about the eDiscovery industry”; and “what imprint do I wish to create as a leader on employees and other stakeholders”?

 I'll report back in January as to how things go.